-- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - · leadership is having a positive impact on staff.
+- leaders at all levels make effective decisions about staff and resources - leaders at all levels empower staff to support people - leadership is having a positive impact on staff.

-Quality illustrations Weak Very good Leaders engage meaningfully with staff, Leaders lack the skills and knowledge to people who are using the service, their anticipate the type and level of resources families and the wider community, taking needed for people.
-This has a detrimental a collaborative approach to planning and impact and fails to prevent difficulties delivering care and support.
-This means arising and escalating. leaders are skilled at identifying and Leaders do not identify potential barriers delivering the appropriate type and level of that impact on people, which may mean resources needed to provide high-quality that adults who are using the service have care and support now and in the future. little influence on decisions that relate to They intervene at the earliest opportunity their care and support. to ensure that people experience high-There is a lack of vision and creativity quality care and support. in identifying services that may support meeting the unique outcomes for each Where relevant, registered nurses are empowered to play a key role in leading person. nursing care, including working with other staff and supporting all staff in delivering high-quality care.
-This results in robust systems of care with clear lines of responsibility and professional accountability including clinical governance.
+Very goodWeakLeaders engage meaningfully with staff,Leaders lack the skills and knowledge people who are using the service, their families and the wider community, taking a collaborative approach to planning and delivering care and support.
+This means leaders are skilled at identifying and delivering the appropriate type and level of resources needed to provide high-quality care and support now and in the future.
+They intervene at the earliest opportunity to ensure that people experience high-quality care and support.
+Where relevant, registered nurses are empowered to play a key role in leading nursing care, including working with other staff and supporting all staff in delivering high-quality care.
+This results in robust systems of care with clear lines of responsibility and professional accountability including clinical governance. ces ntal ers ean nave to rt

-Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a 'safe-tochallenge' culture.
+Leaders model a team approach by acknowledging, encouraging and appreciating efforts, contributions and expertise, while instilling a 'safe-to- challenge' culture.
 They listen to others and respect different perspectives.
 They recognise that people are often best placed to identify their own outcomes and encourage staff to support this approach.
 Leaders recognise the importance of sharing ideas in a relaxed and supportive environment and work hard to tackle inequalities, encouraging equality of opportunity both among the staff and people living in the service.
 They use successes to act as a catalyst to implement further improvements in the quality and outcomes for individuals.
 Staff are not empowered to help identify solutions for the benefit of people who are using the service.
 Communication and direction is lacking and the approach to improvement is not sufficiently detailed.
 The rationale for change is not always clear to staff, impacting negatively on people's experiences.
 Leaders may fail to engage or energise staff leading to confusion and a lack of clarity of roles and responsibilities.
 Equality and inclusion are not embedded within policies, procedures and plans.
 There is a lack of understanding that staff at all levels have an important role to play in delivering high-quality care and support.
 Leaders adapt their leadership style to help motivate staff to deliver high-quality care and support.
 A good work-life balance is encouraged at all times, which impacts positively on staff and people who are using the service.
 Opportunities to use initiative, take responsibility and influence change are limited.
 Staff seldom adopt leadership roles.
 There is no, or limited, evidence that professional learning is linked to organisational priorities.
 Silo working exists and little attempt is made to address this.